laymonage/blog/content/posts/tdd.md

 draft = false
 description = """
 TDD is a good discipline to follow.
-However, it's never a good idea to follow things blindly.
+Still, it's never a good idea to follow things blindly.
 """
 images = ["/images/uploads/test.jpg"]
 +++